Gammern/AdaptiveCode2e/Chapter07/MyPatterns/README.md

 Two execution paths, one for true, another for false.
 Depend on the supplied predicate test.

 ### Logging Decorator
-Sample of decorating a simple one operation calculator instance with logging.
+Sample of decorating a simple one-operation-calculator instance with logging.

+### Profiling decorator
+This is just another variant of the logging decorator.
+Couldn't be bothered to wrap Stopwatch in my sample.